 Also of interest is that Clearwater has more people living here who work in computers and math than 95% of the places in the US.

 Clearwater is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The overall education level of Clearwater is somewhat higher than in the average US city of 21.84%: 27.42% of adults 25 and older in the city have at least a bachelor's degree.
+The percentage of people in Clearwater who are college-educated is somewhat higher than the average US community of 21.84%: 27.42% of adults in Clearwater have at least a bachelor's degree.

 The per capita income in Clearwater in 2010 was $29,921, which is upper middle income relative to Florida and the nation.
 This equates to an annual income of $119,684 for a family of four.
 However, Clearwater contains both very wealthy and poor people as well.

 Clearwater is a very ethnically-diverse city.
 The people who call Clearwater home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Clearwater residents report their race to be White, followed by Black or African-American.
 Clearwater also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 16.96% of the city’s residents.
 Important ancestries of people in Clearwater include German, Irish, English, Italian, and Polish.